Free Event Space Rental Agreement Template (Word – PDF)

 Facility Event Space Rental Agreement- An Overview

 Depending on the venue owner’s ability, it may include extra services such as catering, entertainment, etc. Tenants are usually asked to pay a non-refundable deposit to cushion the venue owner in case of cancellation.
-Despite its short life, an event facility rental agreement can be more complicated than other long-term leases, and so care should be taken when filling in the particulars in the agreement.
+Despite its short life, the agreement can be more complicated than other long-term leases, and so care should be taken when filling in the particulars in the agreement.
 Ordinarily, the agreement is valid for one day.

 A facility event space rental agreement is alternatively referred to as;